aforensics/HiddenVM/README.md

 Whether you use Windows, macOS or Linux, now there's a tech solution for true privacy: **HiddenVM**.

-**HiddenVM** is a simple, one-click, free and open-source program that allows you to run Oracle's open-source [VirtualBox software](https://virtualbox.org) on the [Tails operating system](https://tails.boum.org).
+**HiddenVM** is a simple, one-click, free and open-source Linux application that allows you to run Oracle's open-source [VirtualBox software](https://virtualbox.org) on the [Tails operating system](https://tails.boum.org).

 This means you can run almost any OS as a VM inside the most anti-forensic computing environment in the world.
 Works where Tails does.